What to do for those last lessons?

 Some Mathematical games and puzzles perhaps?
 There are plenty to choose from.

-Always popular with our staff and students is the game of Countdown.
-The Numbers (and letters) game can be played online on the Woodlands Junior School site.
-Excellent programs for both games can be downloaded free from Chris Farmer’s CSF software site.
+Always popular with students is the game of Countdown.
+Exellent programs for both games can be downloaded free from Chris Farmer’s CSF software site.
 For a new challenge why not try Coundown with Fractions from Nrich or another variation – see this Countdown collection.

-On a similar theme try Make 24, a Wisweb applet.
-This page has further information on the problem and a link to an online program which optionally shows solutions as well as presenting random problems.
+On a similar theme try Make 24 a game where four numbers in the range of the natural numbers 1 to 9 are chosen randomly; these must be combined to obtain the result 24 – but you may only use the four basic arithmetical operations and brackets.
+This online version optionally shows solutions as well as presenting random problems.
 The program will also show solutions for any given set of four numbers.

 Learn the syntax for WolframAlpha, perhaps a chance for students to explore WolframAlpha, using the various slideshows, note the questions on the worksheet.
 Note the last slideshow on a little fun with WolframAlpha!